samsquire/ideas4/README.md

 The kernel should provide this abstraction as multiplexing is a higher level of resource sharing.

+The same algorithm can be used to schedule all these things.

+The key component is time or execution time.
+Most

 # 98.

 # incomplete ideas